Government of Nepal

 The Government of Nepal (नेपाल सरकार) is the central executive authority of the Federal Democratic Republic of Nepal.
-The Head of state is the President and the Prime Minister holds the position of the Head of executive.
-The role of President is largely ceremonial as the functioning of the government is managed entirely by the Prime Minister, who is appointed by the Parliament.
-The Prime Minister selects all the other ministers; together they form the Council of Ministers.The heads of constitutional bodies are appointed by the President on the recommendation of Constitutional Council, with the exception of the Attorney General, who is appointed by the President on the recommendation of the Prime Minister.
+The head of state is the President and the Prime Minister holds the position of the head of executive.
+The role of the president is largely ceremonial as the functioning of the government is managed entirely by the Prime Minister, who is appointed by the Parliament.
+The Prime Minister selects all the other ministers; together they form the Council of Ministers.
+The heads of constitutional bodies are appointed by the President on the recommendation of the Constitutional Council, with the exception of the Attorney General, who is appointed by the President on the recommendation of the Prime Minister.

-Following the Gen Z protest, the previous government led by KP Sharma Oli collapsed.
-Since 12 September 2025, Nepal has been governed by a transitional administration headed by Sushila Karki, serving as interim Prime Minister ahead of the 2026 general election.
+The current government is headed by Balendra Shah since 27 March 2026, after Rastriya Swatantra Party won a landslide victory in 2026 general election.